alebremu/proteomics-sample-metadata/docs/sdrf.rst

 Example:

-.. list-table:: Example about how to annotated torelances in SDRF-Proteomics
+.. list-table:: Example about how to annotated tolerances in SDRF-Proteomics
    :widths: 20 20 30 30
    :header-rows: 1